Skip to main content

 Use the Savings Goal Calculator โ†’

 The 50/30/20 budget rule is the most Googled personal finance framework in the world.
-It's simple, memorable, and works well in the US and UK.
-In South Africa โ€” where housing costs in major cities eat 40โ€“60% of take-home pay and median income is R25,000/month โ€” it needs a serious adjustment before it becomes useful.
-Here's an honest look at whether it works here and what to do when it doesn't.
+It is simple, memorable, and works well in the US and UK.
+In South Africa โ€” where housing costs in major cities eat 40 to 60% of take-home pay and median income is R25,000 per month โ€” it needs a serious adjustment before it becomes useful.
+Here is an honest look at whether it works here and what to do when it does not.

 How the 50/30/20 Rule Works

-The rule splits your after-tax (net) income into three buckets.
-Needs: 50% โ€” rent, groceries, transport, medical aid, utilities, minimum debt payments.
-Wants: 30% โ€” dining out, streaming services, clothing, entertainment, holidays.
-Savings and debt repayment: 20% โ€” emergency fund, TFSA, retirement contributions, extra debt payments.
+The rule splits your after-tax net income into three buckets.
+Needs: 50% covering rent, groceries, transport, medical aid, utilities, and minimum debt payments.
+Wants: 30% covering dining out, streaming, clothing, entertainment, and holidays.
+Savings and debt repayment: 20% covering emergency fund, TFSA, retirement contributions, and extra debt payments.

-Monthly Net IncomeNeeds (50%)Wants (30%)Savings (20%)
+Monthly Net IncomeNeeds 50%Wants 30%Savings 20%

 R15,000R7,500R4,500R3,000